Read how a small cement mixing and delivery company managed to fulfill an influx of 20 new contracts.

 Traditional banks turned them down due to their limited time in business.
 The company showed the traditional banks the contracts they had to fulfill, their history in the industry, but the loan officers were limited by strict rules and regulations on lending requirements.

 The company approached LendSpark, looking for the working capital to hire and buy supplies.
 The extensive industry experience the borrowers could show as well as their contracts convinced LendSpark to arrange a short-term bridge loan.
-The company was well positioned in the southwest United States and was taking advantage of the some of the large highway and commercial projects underway in their area.
+The company was well-positioned in the southwest United States and was taking advantage of some of the large highway and commercial projects underway in their area.